The Dignitaries from Ireland

 While visiting in the states, the Parliamentarians are given the opportunity to watch Iowa's governing bodies at work, and are invited to address both sessions the state legislature.
 Although some have left political life and returned to sucessful businesses, they keep actively in touch with affairs of the government, both at home and abroad.

-Cathal Crowe TD is a member of Dáil Éireann, the Irish Parliament, representing the constituency of County Clare on the West of Ireland.
-He is a member of Fianna Fáil (who are currently in Government) and he is the party spokesperson on tourism and aviation in addition to being a member of the party's Northern Ireland and Good Friday Agreement Committee.
+Peter "Chap" Cleere TD is a member of Dail Eireann, the Irish Parliament, representing the constituency of Carlow Kilkenny in the South East of Ireland.
+He is a member of the Fianna Fail (who are currently in Government) and he is the party spokesperson on Agriculture in addition to being a member of the Sports Committee.

-Cathal was first elected to Dáil Éireann in 2020, having previously served as a County Councillor for 16 years and as Mayor of Clare from 2019 - 2020.
+Chap, as he is commonly known, was first elected to Dail Eireann in 2024, having previously served as a County Councillor for 10 years and as Mayor of Kilkenny from 2018-2019, and Chairman of Kilkenny County Council from 2019-2020.